5 Common Financial Problems for College Students & How You Could Avoid Them

 • Make plans for paying off student loans and achieving future financial goals after graduation.

-College can be an exciting place for self-discovery and growth, but it's also where some young adults develop poor money management habits.
-If not addressed, these bad habits can often stick with students long after they've left school.
+College can be an exciting place for self-discovery and growth, but it is also where some young adults develop poor money habits.
+If not addressed, these habits can follow students long after graduation.

-Learn about some of the most common financial problems for college students and find out how you could manage your money wisely.
+Learn about some of the most common financial problems for college students and how to manage your money more wisely.

 1. Not Taking Advantage of Financial Aid

-By not applying for financial aid, which comes in the form of grants, federal loans and work-study programs, you may be missing out.
-Take time to fill out a Free Application for Federal Student Aid (FAFSA), which could help you get additional funding for your college expenses.1
+If you do not apply for financial aid, you may miss out on grants, federal loans, and work-study programs.
+Take time to complete the Free Application for Federal Student Aid (FAFSA), which can help you get additional funding for college expenses.1

 2. Not Creating a Basic Budget